tannerwride/orbdemo/README.md

             - cicd-workshop
 ```

 - Now that our application has been deployed it should be running on our brand new Kubernetes cluster!
 Yay us, but it's not yet time to call it a day.
 We need to verify that the app is actually running, and for that we need to test in production.
-Let's introduce something called a Smoke test!
+Let's introduce something called a [https://circleci.com/blog/smoke-tests-in-cicd-pipelines/](Smoke test)!

 - Add a new job - `smoketest_k8s_deployment.
 This uses a bash script to make HTTP requests to the deployed app and verifies the responses are what we expect.
 We also use a CircleCI Workspace to pass the endpoint of the deployed application to our test.